fickryiman/fickryiman/README.md

   challenge   : `being an international full-time remote full-stack software developer`, funFacts    : [`In a few years I see myself working in a more client-facing role with the company`,
-                 `I love cooking and every Sunday my partner and I pick a new recipe to prepare together`, 'My dreams are sometimes in Austria or Netherlands'] };
+                 `I love cooking and every Sunday my partner and I pick a new recipe to prepare together`, 'My dreams are sometimes in Austria or Holland'] };
 ```
 <br>